JaxomofRuatha/ls2-extra-mods-unofficial/README.md

 ALSO note that you will **need to ESL flag plugins** from the standard LS list to get any of these to work.
 The easy guide on how to do that is [here](https://tes5edit.github.io/docs/8-managing-mod-files.html#ESLifyingPluginstheeasyway).

 IMPORTANT: You will NOT be able to add EVERY SINGLE MOD HERE.
 The non-ESL limit for plugins is still 254, so you might have to choose some to get rid of if you want to include others.
+Depending on what you remove, you'll also have to patch accordingly (I try to treat LS as "one mod" for patching, so usually fine, but make sure to check in SSEEdit)

 <br>